Consequences of weight stigma for men

 Weight stigma though was not linked to physical activity, smoking, drinking, or having trouble sleeping These findings were independent of race, socioeconomic status and body mass index.

-Weight stigma affects both genders and can be equally damaging to health and wellbeing.
-There is a need for greater attention to men for health professionals treating men for health conditions in which weight stigma could be a contributing factor.
+It affects both genders and can be equally damaging to health and wellbeing.
+There is a need for greater attention to men for health professionals treating men for health conditions in which this stigma could be a contributing factor.

 Last Reviewed: 27/07/2020